DataDog/datadog-api-client-go/api/v2/datadog/docs/RelationshipToOrganizations.md

 ### NewRelationshipToOrganizations

-`func NewRelationshipToOrganizations(data []RelationshipToOrganizationData, ) *RelationshipToOrganizations`
+`func NewRelationshipToOrganizations(data []RelationshipToOrganizationData) *RelationshipToOrganizations`

-NewRelationshipToOrganizations instantiates a new RelationshipToOrganizations object This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed
+NewRelationshipToOrganizations instantiates a new RelationshipToOrganizations object.
+This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed.

 ### NewRelationshipToOrganizationsWithDefaults

 `func NewRelationshipToOrganizationsWithDefaults() *RelationshipToOrganizations`

-NewRelationshipToOrganizationsWithDefaults instantiates a new RelationshipToOrganizations object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set
+NewRelationshipToOrganizationsWithDefaults instantiates a new RelationshipToOrganizations object.
+This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set.

 ### GetData